 U.S. criticized over top anti-trafficking ranking despite failings

-The State Department did not respond to a request for comment in time for publication.
+Non-profits Migration that Works, the Alliance To End Slavery and Trafficking and the Human Trafficking Legal Center all published similar statements questioning the U.S. ranking.
+A senior State Department official said in response that the tier ranking for the United States was determined in the same manner as for other countries and that it had shown serious and sustained efforts for the period in question.

+"Tier 1 countries still have much room for improvement," the official said.
 Several leading anti-trafficking groups skipped a White House event on the topic in January led by advisor Ivanka Trump amid criticism that President Donald Trump's immigration policies enabled the crime and harmed victims.

 The backlog of pending applications for visas for victims and their families has grown since Trump took office in 2017, with applicants often waiting at least two years for a response.
 Last year the United States approved the lowest number of the T-visas - 991 - since 2010, according to government data.